llvm/mlir-www/website/content/users/_index.md

 and compilers.

-## [Lumen](https://github.com/lumen/lumen): A new compiler and runtime for BEAM languages
+## [Firefly](https://github.com/GetFirefly/firefly): A new compiler and runtime for BEAM languages

-Lumen is not only a compiler, but a runtime as well.
+Firefly is not only a compiler, but a runtime as well.
 It consists of two parts:

 - A compiler for Erlang to native code for a given target (x86, ARM, WebAssembly)
 - An Erlang runtime, implemented in Rust, which provides the core functionality needed to implement OTP

-The primary motivator for Lumen's development was the ability to compile Elixir applications that could target WebAssembly, enabling use of Elixir as a language for frontend development.
-It is also possible to use Lumen to target other platforms as well, by producing self-contained executables on platforms such as x86.
+The primary motivator for Firefly's development was the ability to compile Elixir applications that could target WebAssembly, enabling use of Elixir as a language for frontend development.
+It is also possible to use Firefly to target other platforms as well, by producing self-contained executables on platforms such as x86.